pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 device manager.
 * Creating any more latency than there is today for scheduling:  We should be careful not to add any latency into scheduling over what exists today for default behavior.
-* CPU & Memory Management on scheduler side
+* CPU & Memory Management on scheduler side.

-#### Not In Scope for Alpha

-1. Standard Pods (not handled by a driver) which require Topology and Memory management will not be covered by the alpha release and new cci cpu management policy (target for beta).
-2. Full E2E testing with other components such as Device Manager, DRA .. (target for beta).
-3. Scheduler validation (target for beta)

 ## Proposal